Disaster Recovery Toolkit

 Prepare Your Crisis Communication Plan

-• Appoint a communication coordinator
+• Appoint a communication coordinator.

-• Keep current contact information for all employees
+• Keep current contact information for all employees.

-• Decide which primary and backup communication methods will be used, such as phone, text, email, online portal, website, or social media
+• Decide which primary and backup communication methods will be used, such as phone, text, email, online portal, website, or social media.

-• Consider what other groups need to be communicated with during a crisis
+• Consider what other groups need to be communicated with during a crisis.

-• Create templates for communications, memos, and press releases that are likely, such as a notice of closure/do not report to work
+• Create templates for communications, memos, and press releases that are likely, such as a notice of closure/do not report to work.

 Create a Disaster Recovery Plan

 After a disaster, the recovery process begins.
-Having a disaster recovery plan in place can help the recovery process go smoothly.

-• Maintain a list of plumbers, electricians and other professionals who may be needed after a disaster.
-Check references, insurance coverage and licensing.
+• Maintain a list of plumbers, electricians, and other professionals who may be needed after a disaster.
+Check references, insurance coverage, and licensing.

 • Prioritize business operations to determine which operations must resume first.